100489998/Electricity-price-forecasting-using-distance-based-learning-procedures/README.md

 6. `R2_comparison.R`: It contains a comparison of the $R^2$ values of the random forest models of the methods.
 7. `Price_prediction_errors_comparison`: It contains a comparison of the price prediction errors using the different distances

-Files containing the training and testing of the methods and the price prediction with the different distances:
+Scripts containing the training and testing of the methods and the price prediction with the different distances:
 1. `Methods_L2_distance_upward.R`: Upward secondary market and $L^2$ distance.
 2. `Methods_L2_distance_downward.R`: Downward secondary market and $L^2$ distance.
 3. `Methods_pseudo_Frechet_distance_upward.R`: Upward secondary market and pseudo-Fréchet distance.